-3.1 A Maximum Entropy framework for phonotactic learning
+3.1.
+A Maximum Entropy framework for phonotactic learning

 MaxEnt models of phonology use weighted constraints to define a probability distribution over a set of representations (Coetzee & Pater, 2011; Goldwater & Johnson, 2003; Hayes & Wilson, 2008; Hayes, Zuraw, Siptár, & Londe, 2009; Jäger, 2007; Wilson, 2006).
-The present model, GMECCS, follows Hayes and Wilson in using MaxEnt to state a probability distribution over the space of possible word forms, thus creating a phonotactic grammar formalizing knowledge of the relative probabilities of word forms (see also Daland et al. 2011; Kager and Pater 2012).
+The present model, GMECCS, follows Hayes and Wilson in using MaxEnt to state a probability distribution over the space of possible word forms, thus creating a phonotactic grammar formalizing knowledge of the relative probabilities of word forms (see also Daland et al., 2011; Kager & Pater, 2012).
 It differs from Hayes and Wilson in using a different constraint set, and a different learning algorithm, and in allowing both positive and negative constraint weights.
-The constraint weights are set using a learner that builds on Jäger (2007)'s application of gradient descent to MaxEnt learning; as we explain below, we use batch, rather than stochastic gradient descent.
+The constraint weights are set using a learner that builds on Jäger's (2007) application of gradient descent to MaxEnt learning; as we explain below, we use batch, rather than stochastic gradient descent.

-The stimulus space (i.e., the universe of phonological words) consists of the set $\{x_1,\ldots,x_n\}$.
+The stimulus space (i.e., the universe of phonological words) consists of the set $\{x_1, \ldots, x_n\}$.
 The model is equipped with constraints c_1, \ldots, c_m that are real-valued functions of x.
-It is parametrized by a vector \mathbf{w} of weights.
-The weight parameters control $\Pr(x_j \mid \mathbf{w})$, the model's allocation of probability to Stimulus x_j .
+It is parametrized by a vector w of weights.
+The weight parameters control $\Pr(x_i|\mathbf{w})$, the model's allocation of probability to Stimulus x_i .